Retropaint/skelform_dev_docs/src/constructing_armature.md

 ### Multiple Iterations

-The above IK logic could be run multiple times for improved accuracy.
+The above logic could be run multiple times for improved accuracy.

 ```go
 for i := range(10) {